AvaBaskin13/programmingportfolio/README.md

 # Ava Baskin's Programming Portfolio 2024-2025
 * Projected graduation 2026
 * Interested in math, rockclimbing, games, and spending time in nature.
-* Expirience coding in Processing enviornment.
+* Experience coding in Processing enviornment.
 * I took this course because I think coding can be combined with many other feilds to help solve problems.
 * My goal for this course is to become proffecient enough in coding that I can use it to create my own projects in the future.
 * Typing speed: 47 wpm